April 5, 2017

 In this edition of Ask the Expert, we talked with two of our experts about oral cancer, including the importance of early detection, it’s connection to our overall health, and how we’re advancing research to improve the diagnosis and treatment of oral cancer.

-Nearly 50,000 Americans will be diagnosed with head & neck cancer this year, causing nearly 10,000 deaths, making it the sixth most common cancer in the world.
+Over 50,000 Americans will be diagnosed with head & neck cancer this year, causing more than 10,000 deaths, making it the sixth most common cancer in the world.
 There are more than 640,000 new cases of oral cancer diagnosed annually worldwide.
 The College of Dentistry will host a free oral cancer screening day on April 18 from 10 a.m. to 12:30 p.m. in Room 129 of the Oral Medicine Clinic, as part of a national Oral Head & Neck Cancer Awareness week.

 Dr. Beth Miloro is a Clinical Assistant Professor in the Department of Oral Medicine and Diagnostic Sciences.
 She teaches dental students and serves as the primary oral medicine specialist in the UIC College of Dentistry's Oral Medicine clinic.